Getting started with MISB 0806

 }

-In case the subordinate Local Set is only appears once, it is possible to use either key:value or key:[value] format.
+If a subordinate Local Set appears only once, you may use either the key:value or key:[value] format.

 {